1. General provisions

 Services provided by OPI PIB may include links to other websites, social networking sites or websites of cooperating entities.
 Whenever a person accesses a third party website, he or she will be subject to a separate privacy and data protection policy for that website.
 In that case, it is necessary to read the privacy and personal data protection policies for each of the websites.

 11. Transfer of data to countries from outside the EEA

-Within the scope of Services we do not transfer personal data to countries from outside the European Economic Area, except for the data that are publicly available on the Internet, if it is available outside the EEA.
+Within the scope of Services OPI-PIB does not transfer personal data to countries from outside the European Economic Area, except for data that is publicly available on the internet, if it is available outside the EEA.

 12. Automatic processing (including profiling) of personal data